 The Northern Cape Province is currently experiencing growth and development in a number of the urban centres throughout the province.
 The downscaling and slowing of the general economic market of South Africa, is however countered by development in the Renewable Energy field in some areas of the Northern Cape Province.
-This is due to the fact that a lot of the focus areas of the Renewable Energy Zones, are based in the mentioned province and brought development opportunities through diversification.
+This is due to the fact that a lot of the focus areas of the Renewable Energy Zones, are based in the mentioned province and brought new development opportunities through diversification.
 The diversification brought about by this economic sector has benefitted existing and new businesses/ industries and moved the primary focus of some Municipal areas away from the normal agriculture, mining and tourism basis.

 The !Kheis Local Municipality which is situated alongside the mighty Orange River, was able to benefit from intensive agricultural activities and growth in this sector.
 In the context of the aforementioned, urban centres in the municipality clustered around the Orange River with Groblershoop having become the seat of local governance and primary town.
 The growth in the agricultural sector of !Kheis has not only had an economic impact, but has also led to an increase in the population of the municipality where it could be expected that such increase took place both in the form of immigration and natural growth.
 This, in turn, has caused for an escalated need for housing opportunity, especially in the Groblershoop area.
-Vacant land between the town of Groblershoop and the community of Sternham has been identified as an ideal development area, where vacant, under-utilised land, present the ideal opportunity to provide houses and simultaneously contribute to integration ideals.
-This land use change application, compiled within the clear context of the Spatial Planning and Land Use Management Act (Act 16 of 2013), forms the legal framework under which the provision of sub-economic housing for the evergrowing population of Groblershoop are proposed.
-Groblershoop as the primary urban centre and administrative seat of the !Kheis Local Municipality has been awarded a substantial township expansion project that will not only include 1500 residential properties, but also provide for land uses normally associated with a sustainable community/ neighbourhood, such as a school, business nodes, municipal uses and open spaces.
+Less significant population growth has been experience within the town of Boegoeberg, with this town forming the focus of this application for land use change.